Several arteries course through the posterior abdominal wall.

-The branches of the abdominal aorta are listed along with their function:
+The branches of the abdominal aorta are as follows, along with their function:

-The abdominal aorta bifurcates at L4 to become the right and left common iliac arteries which eventually become the internal (hypogastric artery) and external iliac arteries which supply the pelvis and lower extremities, respectively.
+The abdominal aorta bifurcates at L4 to become the right and left common iliac arteries, which eventually become the internal (hypogastric artery) and external iliac arteries that supply the pelvis and lower extremities, respectively.

-The lumbar arteries are typically 4 paired vessels.
+The lumbar arteries are typically four paired vessels.
 However, a fifth pair may exist as branches of the median sacral artery.

 Pringle maneuver, or the clamping the hepatoduodenal ligament, which contains the hepatic artery proper, the portal vein, and the common bile duct, can help determine the source of intraabdominal bleeding either in a trauma emergency setting or a more controlled elective hepatic surgical procedure.
-If intraabdominal bleeding continues after clamping, the hepatoduodenal ligament in a trauma setting it is necessary to interrogate the inferior vena cava and hepatic vein as potential sources of bleeding.
-The Pringle maneuver can also be used during elective surgeries to control blood loss when the liver is a target for surgical intervention.
+If intraabdominal bleeding continues after clamping the hepatoduodenal ligament in a trauma setting, it is necessary to interrogate the inferior vena cava and hepatic vein as potential sources of bleeding.
+The Pringle maneuver can also be used during elective surgeries to control blood loss when the liver is a target of surgical intervention.

 Abdominal Aortic Aneurysm (AAA)

 Major risk factors for developing AAA include cigarette smoking and hypertension.
 Additionally, individuals with Marfans or Ehlers-Danlos are at risk of developing AAAs.
 Men are at greater risk.
 The majority of AAAs develop below the renal artery branches of the abdominal aorta.
 Routine screening using abdominal ultrasound for AAAs (in the United States) is done for men over the age of 65 years old who have a history of smoking or who are current smokers.
-If the abdominal aorta is found to have a diameter greater than 3 centimeters this is considered AAA.
-However, surgical intervention is reserved for AAAs that grow to greater than 5.5 centimeters or if the AAA is found to grow greater than 1 centimeter within 1 year while doing ultrasound surveillance of a known AAA.
+If the abdominal aorta has a diameter greater than 3 cm, this is considered AAA.
+However, surgical intervention is reserved for AAAs that grow to greater than 5.5 centimeters or if the AAA grows greater than 1 centimeter within one year while doing ultrasound surveillance of a known AAA.
 Surgical intervention can be open repair or with the use of endovascular repair.

-The left renal vein runs between the superior mesenteric artery (SMA) and the abdominal artery on its way to drain into the inferior vena cava (IVC), and it is possible for the left renal vein to be compressed between the SMA and abdominal aorta potentially leading to hematuria and left sided flank pain.
+The left renal vein runs between the superior mesenteric artery (SMA) and the abdominal artery on its way to drain into the inferior vena cava (IVC), and the left renal vein can be compressed between the SMA and abdominal aorta, potentially leading to hematuria and left-sided flank pain.
 The right renal vein does not cross the aorta to drain into the IVC and is therefore not susceptible to compression between the SMA and abdominal aorta.

 Splenic Artery Aneurysm

-Although rare, the use of Bacillus Calmette-Guerin (BCG) intravesical therapy for bladder cancer has disseminated and led to mycotic aneurysms of posterior wall vessels including the common iliac arteries and abdominal aorta.
+Although rare, using Bacillus Calmette-Guerin (BCG) intravesical therapy for bladder cancer has disseminated and led to mycotic aneurysms of posterior wall vessels, including the common iliac arteries and abdominal aorta.

 |||Le O, Patterns of peritoneal spread of tumor in the abdomen and pelvis.
 World journal of radiology.
 2013 Mar 28 [PubMed PMID: 23671747]|